Time logging best practices#

 Deciding whether to start a new discussion about infrastructure, reflecting about the work, learning about our infrastructure, reading other tickets, technical problems during work which aren’t actually related to any task etc. With all of these things, if it’s, say, much more than 15 minutes and isn’t really related to anything you're working on, you could just create a new ticket for yourself about whatever it is and log the time on that.

 What should I log and how?#

 It is easy to overlook the time spent preparing the next sprint, checking the timesheet, requesting for help in chat, reading e-mails, posting in the forum etc. However, it’s still real work.

-If you go a little over a timeboxed ticket, you should logged it instead of hiding it.
-You'll learn to stop earlier next time so that you don't go over the timebox, that's better than getting used to going over the timebox every time
+If you go a little over a timeboxed ticket, you should log it instead of hiding it.
+You'll learn to stop earlier next time so that you don't go over the timebox, that's better than getting used to going over the timebox every time.

 The exception is invoicing: things related to your own company's functioning isn't something OpenCraft normally pays for (like the time you spend doing your own company's accounting or taxes for example).

-Some tickets are meant to be used log recurring tasks such as the time
+Some tickets are meant to be used to log recurring tasks such as the time

 spent in sprint plannings meetings.
 When in doubt and before asking